Preparing for the New Payday Super Legislation

 - Validate payroll and data accuracy in real time.

-Super should become a native or integrated component in payroll
+Super should be a native or integrated component in payroll

 We understand that it can be hard to keep up with new legislation.
 However, we do expect that Australia’s superannuation system will continue evolving.

 The good news is that there are many ways you can simplify and speed up your payroll processes.
-By getting comfortable with digital employee onboarding and automated payroll systems, you will be able to meet future requirements with ease.
+By adopting payroll automation, you can meet future requirements with ease.

 If you want to learn more about how you can meet the upcoming payday super requirements, then book a demo of foundU.
 We can show you our easy-to-use payroll platform and seamless superannuation solutions.